YGnina/leetcode/README.md

     ```Un-Choose:``` We draw back, remove the chosen substring, in order to try other options.

-### data structure
+### Data Structure
 - A data structure is a storage that is used to store and organize data.
 It is a way of arranging data on a computer so that it can be accessed and updated efficiently.
-    - An array is a collection of items stored at contiguous memory locations.
+    - An Array is a collection of items stored at contiguous memory locations.

     - A Queue is defined as a linear data structure that is open at both ends and the operations are performed in First In First Out (FIFO) order.
         - enqueue, dequeue, handle multiple data, access both ends
     - A Stack is a linear data structure that accompanies a principle known as Last In First Out(LIFO).
         - push, pop, peek
-    - A hash table is a data structure that you can use to store data in key-value format with direct access to its items in constant time.
+    - A Hash Table is a data structure that you can use to store data in key-value format with direct access to its items in constant time.
         - put, remove, replace
     - A Linked List is a linear data structure, in which the elements are not stored at contiguous memory locations.
         - push, pop, peak, head, next